adeep/bitwarden_reddit/cannot_login.md

 Not specifically on-topic, here are some additional thoughts to try to prevent this from happening again.

+_The Emergency Sheet_

+An [emergency sheet](https://github.com/djasonpenney/bitwarden_reddit/blob/main/emergency_kit.md) is a minimal prophylaxis that every use should consider.

+_Backups_

-_Perform regular backups of your vault_
+_Perform regular [backups](https://github.com/djasonpenney/bitwarden_reddit/blob/main/backups.md) of your vault.

 These won’t prevent a “lockout scenario” _per se_, but if you ever have a login problem or a “lockout” from your Bitwarden account, then you will still have most or all of your important data, and be able to restore that data to a new vault.

 Set a timer/task/reminder for every three, six, or even twelve months to make backups of your vault.